 6. Ride Sharing

 Most modern ride-sharing options are made up of a central hub using algorithms to distribute rides to their fleets.
-Altogether, the current system is too centralized and inflexible, which is something blockchain can change.
+The current system is too centralized and inflexible, which is something blockchain can change.
 It can allow companies like Uber to create distributed ledgers.
-Meaning drivers can set their own rates, create recurring customers, and offer additional services like roadside assistance or deliveries.
-The company meanwhile, stands to benefit with a greater percentage off the top.
+Meaning drivers can set their rates, create recurring customers, and offer additional services like roadside assistance or deliveries.
+Meanwhile, the company stands to benefit with a more significant percentage off the top.

 7. Infrastructure Security

-Critical infrastructure like dams, nuclear power plants, coal furnaces, heavy industries, etc forms the lifeblood of the economy.
+Critical infrastructure like dams, nuclear power plants, coal furnaces, heavy industries, etc, forms the economy’s lifeblood.
 They are what keep the lights and the machines running.
-Unfortunately, they have also demonstrated several times in the past that they are vulnerable to hacking.
-Blockchain adds increased cyber protection to critical infrastructures, something that a legacy system cannot accomplish easily.
+Unfortunately, they have also repeatedly demonstrated that they are vulnerable to hacking.
+Blockchain adds increased cyber protection to critical infrastructures, something a legacy system cannot accomplish easily.
 That means the risk of hacks and cyberattacks can go down considerably.

 Don’t miss: Top AI Trends to Watch Out in 2020